hippie-cycling/K4TOOLS/README.md

 - String Matrix
 	- Splits and combines the string based on its divisors, it outputs all possible results.
 - Frequency Analysis
-	- It determines if the cypher character frequency is similar to English.
+	- It determines if the cypher character frequency is similar to English, which might indicate that the text has been transposed.

 ## Columnar Transposition